Family accuses local coroner of allowing organ donation at the expense of finding out why a teenager died

 Sokol Law settles food poisoning case against restaurant

 My client became violently ill after consuming mussels at a well-known chain restaurant.
 She spent several days in the hospital, where she was diagnosed with dehydration and renal failure.
-The insurance company for the restaurant disputed the claim on the basis that lab results did not show evidence of E. Coli, salmonella, or any other bacteria.
+The insurance company for the restaurant disputed the claim on the basis that lab results did not show evidence of E. Coli, salmonella, or any other bacteria that could have caused the food poisoning.
 We argued that something in the food clearly made her sick, as she had eaten nothing else that day.
 Also, she had complained to her waiter that the mussels didn’t taste right and had sent them back.
 Fortunately, we were able to settle the matter without court intervention.

 Sokol Law Firm settles case of cremated remains left in garbage dumpster

-In November of 2013, the widow of Eric Wiley found out from a channel 8 news report that her late husband’s cremated remains were found in an Akron area dumpster 3 years after his death.
+In November of 2013, the widow of Eric Wiley found out from a Channel 8 news report that her late husband’s cremated remains had been found in an Akron area dumpster – three years after his death.
 Upon investigation, it was revealed that, instead of burying the cremated remains, the funeral director had left them in a storage unit, where they sat for years.
 After not paying his bill to the storage facility, the contents of his unit (including the cremains of Mr. Wiley) were thrown into a dumpster where they were later discovered by a “dumpster diver.”

-You can see the original FOX 8 news story at the link below:
+See the original FOX 8 news story here.

 Sokol Law Firm settles unusual "slip and fall" case